nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Problem Domain

-With the use of Activity Diagrams, we can understand the context under which `Dowat` is used.
+With the use of Activity Diagrams, we can understand the context under which `Dowat` is used.<br>
-Users of `Dowat` receive their task and event items mainly from their email inbox.
+Users of `Dowat` receive their task and event items mainly from their email inbox.<br>
-By storing the task or event received immediately into `Dowat`, the user can archive the email immediately.
+By storing the task or event received immediately into `Dowat`, the user can archive the email immediately.<br>
-By accessing `Dowat`, the user is able to determine the important tasks at hand and upcoming events for the day or week.
+By accessing `Dowat`, the user is able to determine the important tasks at hand and upcoming events for the day or week.<br>
-This will help the user plan their use of time more effectively.
+This will help the user plan their use of time more effectively.<br>

 <img src="images/ADForEmailAndDowat.png" width="850" height="500"><br>

 ## Design

 <img src="images/Architecture.png" width="600"><br>
-The **_Architecture Diagram_** given above explains the high-level design of the App.
+The **_Architecture Diagram_** given above explains the high-level design of the App.<br>
 Given below is a quick overview of each component.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/task/MainApp.java).
 It is responsible for,